Dylan-86/dexetera-docs/docs/contracts-futures.md

 **Dexetera's unique feature**: Anyone can create a contract on any measurable metric.

 **Examples users might create**:
-- "Tesla Stock Price End of Year"
+- "Tesla Stock Price"
 - "Global Temperature Change"
-- "Football Match Winner"
-- "FIFA World Cup Goals Total"
 - "Bitcoin Dominance %"
-- "NFL Team Win Total"
-- "Crypto Market Cap Milestone"
+- "Crypto Market Cap"
+- "CO2 in the atmosphere"
+- "Number of Bitcoin Nodes"

 **Creator responsibilities**:
 - Define the metric clearly
-- Choose oracle source
+- Choose the Official Data Source
-- Ensure oracle can measure it
+- Ensure Official Data Source is accessible and can be automatically read
-- Maintain contract if disputed

 ## Creating vs Trading Contracts